-Grain production forecasted to fall short of consumption for the 2022/23 season
+Grain production forecasted to fall short of consumption for the 2024/25 season - by 30 million tons

 Global grain production needs to keep up with demand

 Production needs to keep up with a steady growing consumption increase.
 With a growing world population, the demand side will continue to grow going forward.
 Over time food prices need to be high enough to attract investment and growth in production.
 If prices are low and less grain is produced, demand will exceed supply and prices will increase.